CorticoAI/legal/terms_of_use.md

 What about my privacy?
 ---------------------

 Cortico takes the privacy of its users very seriously.
+By using the Services, you consent to our collection and use of personal data as outlined therein.
 For the current Cortico Privacy Policy, please click [here](https://lvn.org/privacy).

 ### Children’s Online Privacy Protection Act